ygrenier/SwissEphNet/README.md

 SwissEphNet
 ===========

-This project is an Astrodienst Swiss Ephemeris (http://www.astro.com/swisseph/) .Net portage from C to C# in a PCL project for cross platform usage.
+This project is an Astrodienst Swiss Ephemeris (http://www.astro.com/swisseph/) .Net portage from C (version 2.00.00) to C# in a PCL project for cross platform usage.

 # Usage